 How to apply

 To be qualified for a nurse extern position, you must complete at least one acute care clinical rotation by the time the position starts (May).
-Candidates are required to work part-time through the summer and as needed through the school year.
-Candidates graduating in the spring and summer of 2019 will not be considered.
+Candidates are required to work part time through the summer and as needed through the school year.
+Candidates graduating in the spring and summer of 2020 will not be considered.

-Once is application is open, you may apply online to the general application listed as “Nurse Extern Program-May 2019-All MLH Hospitals.”
+Once the application is open, you may apply online to the general application listed as “Nurse Extern Program-May 2020-All MLH Hospitals.”
 Your application will be reviewed and, if selected for an interview, you will be contacted.
 Due to the high volume of applicants, you will not be contacted if you are not selected for an interview.
 Status updates will not be provided.

 The following documents are required for your application to be considered complete: